 - Diet: Gluten Free

-- 4 to 6 tbsp sugar (see notes for options)
+- 4 to 6 Tbsp raw sugar (see above for options)

 - 1/4 cup ginger bug starter

-- 1 to 4 tbsp finely grated ginger (see notes)
+- 1 to 4 Tbsp finely grated ginger (see notes for details)

-- After 3 days you should have bubbles forming at the top of the jar.
+- It’s ready to bottle when bubbles are forming at the top of the jar.
 Strain the mixture and bottle it in a bottle that can handle the carbonation.
 See notes for more details.

-- Allow the ginger beer to ferment for a further 3 to 5 days to build up the carbonation.
+- Allow the ginger beer to ferment in the bottle for a further 2 to 5 days to build up the carbonation.

 - Once it’s fizzy, store the ginger beer in the refrigerator and consume within four weeks.

-- The more ginger you use, the more flavour your will have in your ginger beer.
+- The more ginger you use, the more flavor you will have in your ginger beer.
 Also, the beer will ferment quicker with more ginger.
-It’s really a matter of personal preference whether you want to use 1 tbsp or 4 tbsp of ginger.
-If you aren’t certain, then use 2 tbsp, which is still quite mild.
+It’s really a matter of personal preference whether you want to use 1 Tbsp or 4 Tbsp of ginger.
+If you aren’t certain, then use 2 Tbsp, which is still quite mild.
 Likewise, the amount of sugar is optional.
-Using 4 tbsp will result in a less sweet ginger beer.
-For a typical ginger beer use the full 6 tbsp.
+Using 4 Tbsp will result in a less sweet ginger beer.
+For a typical ginger beer use the full 6 Tbsp.

 Keywords: probiotic, ginger ale, ginger beer, stomach soothing, anti-nausea, morning sickness, motion sickness, travel sickness, spring, summer, fall